tldr-pages/tldr-c-client/README.md

 #### Installation

-To install the autocompletion, just move the script for your shell to an easy-to-access directory (like your home directory), and source it in your `.bashrc` or `.zshrc`.
+To install the autocompletion, just move the script for your shell to an easy to access directory (like your home directory), and source it in your `.bashrc` or `.zshrc`.

 Example for zsh: